Events

 Learning Objectives:

-Linshuang Lu will also be a panelist in Women in Employee Ownership Networking alon side Charita Bush (KTA-Tator, Inc.), Kylie Jacson (The Great Game of Business) and Ashleigh Newlin (Chartwell Financial Advisory)
+Linshuang Lu will be a panelist alongside Charita Bush (KTA-Tator, Inc.), Kylie Jacson (The Great Game of Business) and Ashleigh Newlin (Chartwell Financial Advisory)

 This dynamic session is designed to help you navigate the next steps in your career in the employee ownership field.
 Whether you're looking to deepen your industry knowledge, explore new opportunities, or build a supportive network, this event will provide you with the insights and authentic connections to propel your career forward.
 Don't miss this chance to engage with inspiring professionals and discover actionable strategies to achieve your goals.
 A fun locally sourced gift will be available to the first 200 attendees to complete the networking experience challenge!